egberts/egberts.github.io-src/content/articles/systemd-automatic-file-deletion-creation.md

 `

-The type field, `q`, discusses creating a subvolume with quotas which is really only applicable to btrfs filesystems.
+The type field, `q`, discusses creating a subvolume with quotas which is really only applicable to BTRFS filesystems.
 It references type `v` which in turn references type `d` (directory).
 This then creates the specified directory if is is not present and adjusts the permissions and ownership as specified.